 When I talked about trip preparation, I already mentioned a few things blind people will most likely use.

 Where a sighted person can grab a pen and paper, this is not a solution for blind people.
 They will need a slate and stylus which cannot be obtained in local stores.
-This of course is only helpful if the individual is able to read and write braille, which is only true to approximately 10 percent of blind people.
+This of course is only helpful if the individual is able to read and write braille, which is only true for approximately 10 percent of blind people.
 The other option is using a phone or a laptop.
 But not all phones will serve this purpose, it has to have an accessible operating system, such as iOS or Android, and generally faster phones are best able to handle simple tasks with a screen reader.
-When working with a laptop, it is also important to buy a faster one, as the screen reader by nature will also slow down the speed.
-Speaking of screen readers, the most commonly used one costs over $1000, though this is only for Windows, and today alternatives exist on all accessible operating systems which are free and built in.

 Reading

-While one can use a text to speech system to read, there are many advantages of using a braille display for those who read braille.
-In simple terms it is almost like a screen for sighted people, but most of them can only display one line, 20, 40 or 80 characters.
+While one can use a text-to-speech system to read, there are many advantages of using a braille display for those who read braille.
+In simple terms, it is almost like a screen for sighted people, but most of them can only display one line, 20, 40 or 80 characters.
 The cheapest one of these is made by Orbit Research and costs $649, but most displays will cost thousands.

 Printing